Gemini VS Coinbase: Crypto Exchange Comparison

 - Limited cryptocurrency selection

 Today, the need for trusted and accessible crypto exchanges is bigger than ever.
-The number of people investing in cryptocurrencies has skyrocketed since the appearance of Bitcoin in 2009.
+The number of people buying cryptocurrencies has skyrocketed since the appearance of Bitcoin in 2009.
 All this has resulted in a great degree of greediness which has stood behind a number of extremely high profile hacks of major exchanges in the past.
-This has placed a heavy amount of responsibility on platforms like Gemini and Coinbase, whose teams work daily to minimize these potential risks.
+This has placed a heavy amount of responsibility on trading platforms like Gemini and Coinbase, whose teams work daily to minimize these potential risks.
 With their dedication and hard work, they’ve both become highly respected staples of the crypto industry that have earned the trust of the community.

 We have no doubt that both platforms will continue to grow and improve in every single aspect in the years to come.
 Having more than one reliable crypto exchange helps create a balance of power and eliminates monopoly on the crypto market.
 It also stimulates companies to find different ways to outshine their competitors by adding more digital coins on their list or expanding internationally.
 This facilitates a healthy competitive environment.
-So, is Gemini a better crypto exchange than Coinbase, or is it the other way round?
+So, is Gemini a better exchange than Coinbase, or is it the other way round?
 Both!
 We managed to lay out the facts in front of you, and guide you through their politics and services, advantages and disadvantages.

 Cryptocurrency Exchange Comparisons